Why Professional Writing at Champlain?

 Champlain Professional Writing Graduates Are Ready.

+94% of graduates from the Class of 2015 were employed within six months of graduation, 73% of them in positions relevant to their career goals.
 In addition to the extensive career-focused programs and support offered College-wide, each of Champlain's career-focused majors features skill-building hands-on learning opportunities and other major-specific programs that help our students create highly marketable resumes.
 Highlights include:

 - All the Professional Writing faculty actively write and publish in their respective fields-an essential factor in keeping the program at the forefront of change.